vvaltchev/tilck/README.md

 instead, has been designed to be trivial to build and test even for inexperienced people with basic knowledge of Linux.
 It has a sophisticated script for building its own toolchain that works on all the major Linux distributions and a powerful CMake-based build system.
-The build of Tilck produce an image ready to be tested with QEMU or written on a USB stick.
+The build of Tilck produces an image ready to be tested with QEMU or written on a USB stick.
 (To some degree, it's like what the `buildroot` project does for Linux.)
 Of course, the project includes also scripts for running Tilck in QEMU with various configurations (bios boot, efi